 What You Can Do with a Biology Degree

 Our bachelor's degree in biology prepares you for a multitude of careers and scientific pathways.
 While about half of our students pursue graduate school in fields like medicine, animal behavior, and dentistry, your biology degree opens an array of career opportunities.
 We'll prepare you to work in many settings, whether that's a research lab, watershed, veterinary clinic, or counselor's office.

 Recent biology graduates work as industrial or research scientists for companies like Pfizer, DuPont, The Hershey Company, Merck, and Upjohn.
 Others have pursued government work at the National Institutes of Health, Federal Drug Administration, Environmental Protection Agency, Pennsylvania Department of Environmental Resources, Army Corps of Engineers, and the Smithsonian.

 Our majors who pursue health professions—including medical school—have an 83% acceptance rate to graduate or professional school.
 In the past three years, biology graduates have enrolled in programs at West Virginia Medical School, East Carolina University, Temple University, Drexel University, Indiana University, Penn State College of Medicine, Pennsylvania College of Osteopathic Medicine, Sarah Lawrence College, The Commonwealth Medical College, the University of Maryland, and Virginia Commonwealth University, among others.

 When I look at the neurosurgery faculty at Penn State Hershey, I see that they attended such schools as Yale, Princeton, Dartmouth, and the University of Pennsylvania.
 But the chairman attended Lebanon Valley College.

-Median salary of college graduates of physical and life sciences (2017)
+Median salary of college graduates of physical and life sciences (2019; Bureau of Labor Statistics)